Meet Diego and Edder.

 One of the most significant YouTube videos they downloaded was a film called Modigliani, which Diego and Edder referenced countless times as they were lighting certain scenes.
 Diego also liked to have videos of interviews of the director Guillermo del Toro on hand, so he could find some inspiration about the directing process whenever he needed it.

 “We want to help young filmmakers achieve their dreams.
-To show them that maybe they just need a cellphone.
+To show them that maybe they just need a smartphone.
 That’s the idea.” —Diego

 After wrapping production, Diego and Edder entered their film into the competition and attended the 2019 awards ceremony without high expectations.
 So when their names were called as the winners, Edder was speechless.
 “It felt like someone had poured a bucket of water on me,” he remembers.
 Suddenly, with a short film completed and a competition win behind them, Diego and Edder saw their future differently.